Brazil front-runner Lula shores up party alliances for October election

 Senator Randolfe Rodrigues pledged REDE's support for Lula's candidacy, but party founder Marina Silva, a former Lula environment minister, was absent.
 Silva left Lula's government and she ran against his Workers Party (PT) in three bruising presidential elections.

 Opinion surveys have shown Lula's advantage over Bolsonaro eroding in recent months, as Bolsonaro has ramped up spending on social programs.
-Still, the left-wing challenger still holds a double-digit advantage over his far-right opponent in simulations of a likely runoff.
+Still, the left-wing challenger maintains a double-digit advantage over his far-right opponent in simulations of a likely runoff.

 Sources close to Lula told Reuters his strategy five months from the election is to focus on gathering maximum support for an expected second-round runoff against Bolsonaro.